The Diagnostic Method

 Scenario testing - If necessary specific controlled test scenarios are conducted, using client test instances, to measure behavior for client use cases and variations.
 The results of these prove how the system functions.
 These same scenarios are analyzed as part of the first principles reasoning to make sure they are correct and to use as test cases to prove the existing functionality is not working and to prove the later amended functionality does work once fixed.

 Diagnosis — From the evidence, I help the client team identify where actual behavior diverges from operational reality, which divergences are structural and require architectural attention, which are configuration corrections, which are bugs or require enhanced functionality and which are operational.
 The distinction between structural and symptomatic problems is the most important output of the diagnostic process.
-Without it, changes address what is visible rather than what is wrong.
+Without it, changes address what is visible rather than what is actually wrong.

 First-principles reasoning — Once the diagnostic evidence is assembled, I work with the team to reason from first principles about what the system should actually be doing.
 This is distinct from diagnosis.
 Diagnosis establishes what is wrong and why.
 First-principles reasoning asks what right looks like, not by reference to best practice or existing system logic, but from the ground up.
 What is this process actually for?
 What would it need to do to serve that purpose?
 What does that imply about the architecture?
 This step is where structural solutions are distinguished from symptomatic ones, and where the team develops the reasoning capability to make that distinction themselves going forward.